Temple Run: Release

 The game was released on the App Store on August 4, 2011.
 The game was originally for 99 cents to download, but was switched to freemium prior to December 2011.

 After the release of its sequel Temple Run 2, the game renamed to Temple Run: Classic.

 On January 12, 2012, Imangi Studios announced on the Temple Run Facebook page that the game would be released for the Android platform in February.
-The game was released on Google Play on March 27, 2012, a month later than expected.
-As Temple Run was originally released with a custom, flexible engine on iOS, there were some difficulties when it was ported to Android, primarily related to the use of the Unity game engine.
-The game frequently crashed, occasionally caused devices to overheat, and drained battery life extremely quickly.
+The game was released on Google Play on March 27, a month later than expected.
+As Temple Run was originally released with an in-house engine on iOS, there were some difficulties when it was ported to Android, primarily related to the use of the Unity game engine.
+Initially, the game frequently crashed, occasionally caused devices to overheat, and drained battery life extremely quickly.
 This led to generally unfavourable reviews.

 On March 27, 2013, the game was released for Windows Phone 8.

-An arcade version was developed by Coastal Amusements and released on 2012.
+An arcade version was developed by Coastal Amusements and released in early November 2012, it was based on the iOS version.
 The arcade version was discontinued some time after.

+Temple Run would then have an update for iOS and Android released on April 2018, which is based on the Android version and has a new splash screen.